Roman historiography: Tacitus

 Tacitus' style is very much like that of Sallust.
 Short, sharp phrases cut right to the point, and Tacitus makes no bones about conveying his point.
 His claim that he writes history "sine ira et studio" ("without anger and partiality") (Annales I.1) is not exactly true.
 Many of his passages ooze with hatred towards the emperors.
 Despite this seemingly obvious partisan style of writing, much of what is said can go under the radar, which is as Tacitus wanted things to be.
 His skill as an orator, which was praised by his good friend Pliny, no doubt contributes to his supreme mastery of the Latin language.
 Not one to mince words, Tacitus does not waste time with a history of Rome ab urbe condita.
 Rather, he gives a brief synopsis of the key points before he begins a lengthier summary of the reign of Augustus.
 From there, he launches into his scathing account of history from where Livy would have left off.

-Edward Gibbon considered Tacitus the very model of the philosophic historian.